What Is Choking?

 The technique of abdominal thrusts and CPR are usually taught as part of basic first-aid courses, which are offered by YMCAs, hospitals, and local chapters of the American Heart Association (AHA) and the American Red Cross.

-Call 911 for any critical choking situation.
+Call 911 for any serious choking situation.

 Here are several possible situations you might face and tips on how to handle them: